fbpx

 Lachlan

-Led by University of Canberra
+Led by the University of Canberra

 The Lachlan River is one of three rivers of the Wiradjuri people, forming part of Songlines and Dreaming tracks.
 It has provided food, shelter and resources to the Wiradjuri people for between 40,000 and 65,000 years.
 It supports a diverse range of landscapes and species that vary enormously through extremes of weather conditions.
-Our work here is focusing on monitoring the outcomes of environmental water in the lower Lachlan River system, from Lake Brewster to the Cumbung swamp.
+Our work here focusses on monitoring the outcomes of environmental water in the lower Lachlan River system, from Lake Brewster to the Cumbung swamp.

 Learn More